wulffern/aic2023/lectures/l02_esd.md

 #[fit] RPLY

-The project for 2023 is to design a integrated temperature sensor.
-The goal is that some will  tapeout on the Google/Efabless Open MPW shuttle
+The project for 2023 is to design an integrated temperature sensor.
+The hope is that some will tapeout on the Google/Efabless Open MPW shuttle

 ---